People tell me all the time that homophobic violence and discrimination are on the wane.

 While Handy, an HIV-positive gay man in his 20s, suffers in jail, his so-called victim has retreated to a carefree new life in Vancouver.
 The man hides anonymously and HIV-free behind the court’s skirts.

-He’ll never face public questioning about the choices he made to have unprotected sex with an obviously mentally ill man less than half his age and to then call the police when he discovered that he might have been exposed to HIV.
+He’ll never face public questioning about the choices he made to have unprotected sex with an obviously mentally ill man less than half his age and to then call the police when he discovered that he might have exposed himself to HIV.

 There are several other cases winding their way through the court system of gay men destroying the lives of their own lovers, including at least one that’s tentatively set for trial in Vancouver later this year.